Quirel64/media-player/CONTEXT.md

 ## Planned Features
 1. **Skip mode toggle**: Switch between ±10s skip buttons and prev/next track buttons on lock screen.
 Test app has working implementation — simple `setMode()` toggle between `skip10` and `prevnext`.
 To integrate into main app settings or as a one-button cycle.
+*done*
 2. **Playlist feature**: User mentioned as alternative focus.
 3. **Implement duration-matched handoff**: Integrate the correct handoff approach from ChatGPT Sol's test app into the main media-player.
-4. **something something brotger complaints**: addding a value system that influences the yates algorythm based on values given by the user.
+4. **something something brother complaints**: addding a value system that influences the fisher yates algorythm based on values given by the user.
-5. **something something brotger complaints2**: adding a stack feature where the user can add stack on top or below a queue which would play first over the current playlist.
+5. **something something brother complaints2**: adding a stack feature where the user can add a track to a stack on top or below a queue which would play first over the current playlist.
-6. **something something brotger complaints3**: addding a value system that influences the yates algorythm based on values given by the user.
+6. **something something brother complaints3**: adding a value to each track which is that a certain track plays at a certain volume.
+7. giving the app a better visual makeover with animations, startup and menu.